prajjwalkumar17/Niyam/README.md

 - Structured logs, metrics, alerts, audit history, and export paths
 - Backup, restore, exec-key rotation, load, soak, and smoke tooling

+## Upcoming Channels

+Niyam is built as a self-hosted control layer first, and the next operator-facing channel work is aimed at bringing approvals closer to where teams already collaborate.

+Planned approval channels:

+- Slack approval prompts for pending commands
+- Discord approval prompts for pending commands
+- Chat-driven approve or reject actions with rationale capture
+- Channel notifications for high-risk and wrapper-routed operations

+The intent is straightforward: let an operator approve a risky command from a trusted chat surface while Niyam remains the system of record for policy, execution, and audit.

 ## Quick Start

 ```bash